 - Wearing an instrument might cause an increased production of earwax.
 In rare cases, the anti-allergenic materials may cause skin irritation.
-If so, or if in doubt, consult your physician or ENT. - For use of wireless functionality, only use Beltone Direct Line accessories.
-For further guidance, please refer to the User Guide of the relevant Beltone Direct Line accessory. - Only connect Beltone hearing instruments to Beltone accessories intended and qualified to be used with Beltone hearing instruments. - Only use original Beltone consumables, e.g. tubes and domes. - Never attempt to modify the shape of the hearing instrument, earmoulds, or tubing yourself. - When wireless function is activated, the device uses low-powered digitally coded transmissions in order to communicate with other wireless devices.
+If so, or if in doubt, consult your physician or ENT. - Never attempt to modify the shape of the hearing instrument, earmoulds, or tubing yourself. - Only use original Beltone consumables, e.g. tubes and domes. - For use of wireless functionality, only use Beltone Direct Line accessories.
+For further guidance, please refer to the relevant Beltone Direct Line user guide. - Only connect Beltone hearing instruments to Beltone accessories intended and qualified to be used with Beltone hearing instruments. - When wireless function is activated, the device uses low-powered digitally coded transmissions in order to communicate with other wireless devices.
 Although unlikely, nearby electronic devices may be affected.
-In that case, move the hearing instrument away from the affected electronic device. - When using wireless functionality and the devices are affected by electromagnetic interference, move away from the source.
+In that case, move the hearing instrument away from the affected electronic device. - When using wireless functionality and the devices are affected by electromagnetic interference, move away from the source of interference.